PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Does Relan get killed and brought back?

-# Chapter One: the Chosen Two
+# 1

 "I'm the chosen one.
 Only I can bring peace and restore balance to the land," said the blonde Knight in Shining™ Armor.

 "You still don't understand," said the Ranger, clad-in-mail.
 He hiked up his sleeve and showed a mark that was burned into his arm.
 "This symbol of the Cruel God Azaz, signifies,"

-"Azaz my Az-ass! that your whore of a mother spilled bacon fat on you when you were a child. "
+"Azaz my Az-ass! that your whore of a mother spilled bacon fat on you when you were a child."

-The two men drew swords and leapt to either side of the trail.
-But before either of them had a chance to swing, a thin man, dressed in faded black, stepped between them.
-Rattick said,  "Please my Lords, please, we mustn't fight among ourselves."
+The two men drew swords and faced off on either side to the trail.
+But before either of them swung, a thin man, dressed in faded black, stepped between them.
+He said, "Please my Lords, please, we mustn't fight among ourselves."

-"Out of my way servant!" cried the Ranger, "It is my destiny to run him through."
+"Out of my way Rattick!
+You are but a hireling!" cried the Ranger, "It is my destiny to run him through."

-"You don't have a destiny.
+"Your destiny?
+Don't be absurd.
 I am the CHOSEN ONE!" shrieked the Knight.

-"Perhaps," said Rattick, "You have both chosen."
-They stopped, swords frozen in space, to consider this possibility.
-"We go to face a mighty foe.
+"Perhaps," said Rattick, "You have both been chosen."
+They stopped, swords frozen in the murderous air that hung between them, to consider this possibility.
+Rattick continued, "We go to face a mighty foe.
 A powerful wizard in a deep dungeon.
-Perhaps all the others have failed not because they didn't have a chosen one, but because they didn't have enough chosen ones."
+Perhaps all the others have failed not because they didn't have *a* chosen one, but because they didn't have *enough* chosen ones."

 "I AM THE CHOSEN ONE!" they both shouted.

 Okay, thought Rattick, that was a mistake.
-Best to let the idiots fight it out.
-But before he could step off the field of idiocy so the battle could commence, the Enchantress chimed in, "Don't talk to him like that," she, "He is a member of this party.
-Moreover, the sacred vows I have taken at the Shrine of Lauranda, means that I must treat all beings with courtesy and respect.
-All things with respect, and eat nothing with a face," she intoned with an air of reverence.
+Best to let the morons fight it out.
+But before he could step off the field of battle(idiocy) the Enchantress chimed in, "Don't talk to him like that," she said, "He is a member of this party.
+Moreover, the sacred vows I have taken at the Shrine of Lauranda, means that I must treat all beings with courtesy and respect, and eat nothing that has a face," she intoned with reverence.

-Surprisingly, it worked.
+Surprisingly, this worked.
 The men lowered their swords and apologized (apologized!) to each other.
-Rattick stared longingly at the Enchantress and the belt of gold rings that encircled her hips through the robe of white she wore.
+Rattick stared longingly at the Enchantress and the belt of gold rings that encircled her hips over the robe of white she wore.
 She was beautiful, perhaps there was a way...
 No. Better not to think of it.

-"Forgive me good Rattick," said the Knight, his head bowed slightly, "Though it is true that we have paid you to guide us to the lair of foul Oddna the Wizard, you have served us true and are a member of this party."
+"Forgive me good Rattick," said the Knight, his head bowed slightly, "Though it is true that we have hired you to guide us to the lair of foul  Wizard Dimsbury, you have served us true and are a member of this party."

 "We brave companions," said the Ranger, "we happy few, each, in our own way, fulfilling a mystical and wondrous destiny.
 Yes, we are all sorry to have used you so badly faithful Rattick."

 Rattick stood there with his mouth hanging open.
 Could they be serious?
 Were they conning him rather than the other way around?
 With an effort of will, he snapped his mouth shut and pasted a smile across it.
 "Not at all, good sirs," said Rattick.
 "We are adventurers!
 Spirits run high with ones so bold as we."

 "Huzzah!" cried the Knight, as he lifted his heavy blade in the air.

-"Huzzah," cried the Ranger, clanging his blade against the man he was very recently going to fight to the death.
+"Huzzah," cried the Ranger, clanging his blade against sword of the man he was very recently going to run through.

 "Huzzah," giggled the Enchantress, clapping her hands together and sending a tiny fireball up to dance against the blades.

 "Christ Almighty," thought Rattick as he lifted his dagger in half-hearted salute.

-                       *  *  *

-"This is it," said Rattick.
+A few hours later, they emerged from the forest and Rattick announced, "This is it."

-"What do you mean?" said the Ranger, "You mean this?
+"What do you mean?" asked the Ranger, "You mean this?
 It's just a door in the side of a hill."

 "You expected a sign?" asked Rattick.